What is Electrolysis?

 Electrolysis is a chemical process where an electric current (DC) passes through a liquid (electrolyte) to create a non-spontaneous chemical reaction.

-Large-scale industrial electrolysis technology is used for the manufacture of chlor-alkali products such as chlorine (Cl2) and sodium hydroxide (NaOH / caustic soda), through the electrolysis of sodium chloride (NaCl).
+Large-scale industrial electrolysis technology is used for the manufacture of chlor-alkali products such as chlorine (Cl2), sodium hydroxide (NaOH / caustic soda) and Hydrogen (H2), through the electrolysis of sodium chloride (NaCl).

-Other uses of the process include the production of potassium hydroxide (KOH) or hydrochloric acid (HCI / muriatic) and sodium hypochlorite (bleach).
+Other uses of the process include the production of potassium hydroxide (KOH / potash) or hydrochloric acid (HCI / muriatic) and sodium hypochlorite (bleach).

 What is an Electrolyser?